Expedition UT-GOM2-2 General Information

 Expedition Summary & Scientific Objectives

-The University of Texas at Austin (UT), Genesis of Methane Hydrate in Coarse-Grained Systems: Northern Gulf of Mexico Slope Project (GOM2), will perform the UT-GOM2-2 drilling and coring expedition in the Terrebonne Basin, Gulf of Mexico outer continental shelf.
+The University of Texas at Austin (UT), performed the UT-GOM2-2 drilling and coring expedition in the Terrebonne Basin, outer continental shelf.

-The UT-GOM2-2 expedition will sample and analyze the physical, chemical, and biological properties of the hydrate-bearing layers, thereby illuminating the origin, dynamic behavior, and response of this system to perturbation (whether by climate or energy production).
-Novel technology, developed during the project, will be used to extract cores from a mile beneath the ocean and study those cores in laboratories worldwide, while keeping the samples under their original pressure.
-Samples taken near the seafloor will constrain the flux of carbon from the sediment into the ocean and determine whether there have been recent temperature perturbations at the ocean floor.
+The UT-GOM2-2 expedition sampled and analyzed the physical, chemical, and biological properties of the hydrate-bearing layers.
+Novel technology, developed during the project, was used to extract cores from a mile beneath the ocean and study those cores in laboratories worldwide, while keeping the samples under their original pressure.
 Through sampling of the microbes, and analysis of the surrounding pore fluid, we will illuminate the depths and rates at which microbes are generating methane beneath the seafloor.
-Our analyses will inform biological, geochemical, and geomechanical models to constrain the role of gas hydrates in the carbon cycle and the potential for gas hydrates as an energy resource.
+Our analyses will inform biological, geochemical, and geomechanical models to constrain the potential for gas hydrates as an energy resource.
+The results will illuminate the origin, dynamic behavior, and response of this system to perturbation.

-We will drill and core up to two vertical wells to ~9,600 ft below sea level in the offshore Gulf of Mexico in Terrebonne Basin, Walker Ridge Block 313.
-We will spend up to 35 days at sea mobilizing, executing and demobilizing.
-We will spend an additional 14 days performing dockside analysis to complete the analysis of the recovered core.
+We drilled and cored two vertical wells to ~9,600 ft below sea level in Terrebonne Basin, Walker Ridge Block 313.
+We spent up to 35 days at sea mobilizing, executing and demobilizing.
+We spent an additional 14 days performing dockside analysis to complete the analysis of the recovered core.

-We will characterize the Orange sand and possibly the Upper Blue sand hydrate reservoirs and their bounding units, measure the in situ temperature and pressure profile, and determine the high resolution geochemical, geobiological, and sedimentary profiles in the upper 250 feet below the sea floor (fbsf).
+With the samples and measurements acquired, we will continue to characterize the Orange sand and the Upper Blue sand hydrate reservoirs and their bounding units, and determine the high resolution geochemical, geobiological, and sedimentary profiles in the upper 150 feet below the sea floor (mbsf).

-We will use Geotek’s Pressure Core Analysis and Transfer System (PCATS) to log and X-Ray image the pressure cores.
-PCATS will also be used to subsample the recovered pressure cores at hydrate-stable conditions and to transfer samples to pressurized storage chambers.
-Onboard and dockside, subsamples will undergo quantitative degassing to determine dissolved methane and hydrate concentrations.
-Pressure core in storage chambers will be transported to UT’s Jackson School of Geosciences and stored at the UT Pressure Core Center and other institutions.
+We used Geotek’s Pressure Core Analysis and Transfer System (PCATS) to log and X-Ray image the pressure cores.
+PCATS was also be used to subsample the recovered pressure cores at hydrate-stable conditions and to transfer samples to pressurized storage chambers.
+Onboard and dockside, subsamples underwent quantitative degassing to determine dissolved methane and hydrate concentrations.
+Pressure core in storage chambers were transported to UT’s Jackson School of Geosciences and stored at the UT Pressure Core Center.

-Conventional cores will be processed on board and dockside.
-Onboard, conventional core will be run through a Geotek IR Scanner to create a thermal image to identify where hydrate dissociation had just occurred.
-Sections of conventional and depressurized core will be cut for microbiology, pore water analysis, and moisture and density (MAD) analysis.
-Sections for pore water analysis will be squeezed and ephemeral pore water measurements will be completed on board.
-Preserved pore water samples will be shipped to the University of Washington for analysis.
-Microbiology samples will be sent to Oregon State University for analysis.
-MAD samples will be sent to Tufts University for analysis.
+Conventional cores were processed on board and dockside.
+Onboard, sections of conventional and depressurized core were cut for microbiology and pore water analysis.
+Dockside sections were cut for moisture and density (MAD) and geomechanical analysis.
+Onboard, sections for pore water analysis were squeezed and ephemeral pore water measurements were completed on board.
+Preserved pore water samples were shipped to the University of Washington for analysis.
+Microbiology samples were sent to Oregon State University and other institutions for analysis.
+MAD samples were sent to Tufts University for analysis.

-The conventional and depressurized core will undergo CT 3D scanning, Geotek MSCL whole core logging, core splitting, split core scanning, primary litho- and biostratigraphy.
-Additional whole core samples will be cut for geomechanical testing after whole core scanning.
-Subsamples of split core will be shipped to the University of New Hampshire, UT, and others for secondary litho- and biostratigraphy.
-Split core archival and working halves will be placed in long term cold storage at UT.
+The conventional and depressurized core underwent CT scanning, Geotek MSCL whole core logging, core splitting, split core scanning, and primary litho- and biostratigraphy.
+Subsamples of split core were shipped to the University of New Hampshire, UT, and others for secondary litho- and biostratigraphy.
+Split core archival and working halves were placed in long term cold storage at UT.

-The Preliminary Expedition Report will be issued 2 months post-expedition.
-The Expedition Report will be published 1-year post-expedition.
+The Preliminary Expedition Report was issued in September of 2024.
+The Expedition Report will be published in 2025.
 We are eager to support hydrate science by the broader community and requests for data and/or samples can be made to UT.

 Prospectus